autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 Replace `jazzy` with `humble` for ROS 2 Humble.

+These tags track the latest build.
+For a stable release, append the version to the tag — for example, `ghcr.io/autowarefoundation/autoware:universe-jazzy-1.8.0` for the `1.8.0` release on ROS 2 Jazzy.

 For the broader containerized-deployment story (deployment patterns, integrations, edge use cases), see Open AD Kit:

 - <https://github.com/autowarefoundation/openadkit>